-Impressions: I’ve had the pleasure of testing Google’s Chromecast dongle extensively and I’ve found it ultra easy to use and to navigate.
-Everything you could want is with easy reach, and you can also easily cast content from even your Apple laptop to the Chromecast device thanks to the easy to use OS.
-Read more about my Chromecast experience here.
+Impressions: I’ve had the pleasure of testing Android TV and I’ve found it ultra easy to use and to navigate.
+Everything you could want is with easy reach, and you can also easily cast content from even your Apple laptop to the Google Chromecast device thanks to the easy to use OS.

 TV OS: Roku